fdoxyz/visualcosita/src/content/post/docker-tests-in-jenkins.md

 ### Pull Request

-Now PR's will trigger a build and the jenkins GitHub user will update the status depending on the tests suite result.
+Now PR's will trigger a build and the Jenkins GitHub user will update the status depending on the tests suite result.

 ![PR passing tests](/img/pr-passing.png "PR passing tests")